All Northside ISD students, whether new or returning, register online by clicking the appropriate link below.

 If you have a binding contract on a home with a closing or move-in date before the start of the school year, you would simply need to show the contract once you assume residency in order to complete registration, along with a few other required documents (ie: immunization records, etc.)

-If you should have a contract with a closing date after the start of the school year, an Anticipated Move Contract must be processed at the Department of Pupil Personnel.
+If you should have a contract with a closing date after the start of the school year, an Anticipated Move Contract must be processed at the Office of Student Advocacy and School Choice (SASC).
 The purpose of the Northside ISD Anticipated Move procedure is to avoid multiple changes of a student's school assignment during a school year.
 An Anticipated Move Contract permits a family to enroll a child at the school (or the cluster campus, if applicable) in the attendance area in which the family will be moving during the course of the school year.
 (Please note that the actual move-in date must be during the course of the school year.
 The student may be ineligible for participation in UIL activities until residency has been established.)
 The following items will be required:

 - Lease contract, signed by all parties OR a current and active proof of residency in the form of a utility bill (water, electric or cable) of the family's address - which must be under the parent's name – for the current residence